rbawden/paraphrasing-bleu/README.md

      ```
 * Diverse paraphrasing using sentence codes:
     - Laser embeddings: https://github.com/facebookresearch/LASER
-    - Parsing of inputs, using the Berkeley Parser
+    - Parsing of inputs, using the Berkeley Parser 1.1 (Petrov et al., 2006)
     - Treelstm sentence encoder in `treelstm-autoencoder/`
     - Modified beam search in Marian, found in this [modified version](ANON) (link anonymised for submission)
 * Constrained decoding with n-grams: